Student credit cards — basic cards for low income students

 • Low fees.
 Most credit cards suited to students have low annual fees or monthly fees to help keep account costs down.

 • Credit history.
-You can use a credit card to establish your credit history (unlike most buy now pay later plans).
+You can use a credit card to establish your credit history.
 If you use the card responsibly and make repayments on time, it can help increase your credit score and chance of approval for other cards or loans.

 Cons

 • Temptation to spend.
-If you spend more than you can afford to repay on a credit card, it can quickly become expensive and lead to debt.
+If you spend more than you can afford to repay on a credit card, your card debt can quickly become expensive.

 • Interest charges.
 Credit card interest rates range from around 8% to 27% for purchases.
 While most cards offer an interest-free period for purchases if you repay the total amount on every statement, the cost of interest can quickly add up if you don't pay it all off.